CIBC Aeroplan Visa Infinite Privilege vs. TD Aeroplan Visa Infinite Privilege

 The perks and benefits of these cards are so similar that we're essentially splitting hairs to choose a winner.
 However, if you value specific features in a credit card, you might be swayed to choose one issuer over another.

-If you’re a senior and you value insurance coverage while you’re travelling, the CIBC Aeroplan Visa Infinite Privilege Card might be your best choice.
-If you want great earning potential and the biggest headstart from your welcome bonus, you might prefer to opt for the TD Aeroplan Visa Infinite Privilege Credit Card.
+If you're a senior and you value insurance coverage while you're travelling, the CIBC Aeroplan Visa Infinite Privilege Card might be your best choice.
+If you want to earn more Stars at Starbucks, you might opt for the TD Aeroplan Visa Infinite Privilege Credit Card, which rewards you when you link your card.

 FAQ